openfoodfacts/off-product-environmental-impact/doc/source/food-product-modelling.rst

 Nutriments balance
 ------------------

 Let :math:`N` be the set of nutrient types considered.
-Let :math:`F_n` be the mass of the nutrient :math:`n \in N` in the product.
+Let :math:`F_n` be the mass of the nutrient :math:`n \in N` in the product according to its packaging information.
 This mass has an error margin depending on its value which can be relative (in percent) or absolute (in grams).
+Let :math:`M_n` be the mass of nutriment :math:`n \in N` actually contained in the product.

 .. table:: Nutriment information error margins (source: INCO EU regulation)